Pixel 3 hands-on: Will Google's clever software be enough?

 Google is expanding its AI prowess from making restaurant reservations over the phone to helping you better deal with unwanted calls.
 The company said the Pixel 3 can answer itself, but it's more accurate to say the phone can prevent robocalls from reaching your ears.
 I wasn't able to check this out for myself since the hands-on area is too noisy for a test on the phone I was playing with.
 At a separate booth, though, Google had a live demo on a Pixel 3 XL for us to try.

 With the new Call Screen tool, you'll see a new option to Screen in addition to accepting or rejecting an incoming call.
 If you choose that, Assistant will answer the phone and show you on the screen a live transcription of what the caller is saying.
 From the text, you can see if this is a legit call or yet another one of the hundreds of credit card offers going around.
 Assistant will display some follow-up options, like "Report as spam," "Tell me more" or text a reply.
-You can tell the Pixel 3 what to send back to the caller,
+You can tell the Pixel 3 what to send back to the caller, and here in this noisy space the phone didn't do a great job of recognizing what the company's rep said.

 This story is developing, please refresh for updates.